getporter/porter/docs/content/cli/publish.md

 ```
   -a, --archive string      Path to the bundle archive in .tgz format
+  -d, --dir string          Path to the build context directory where all bundle assets are located.
   -f, --file porter.yaml    Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help                help for publish
       --insecure-registry   Don't require TLS for the registry